 Benedict inspires and invigorates a variety of audiences by skillfully translating his ‘against the odds’ survival for the global corporate ‘jungle’.

-In 2010 Benedict became a trustee and member of the council of the Royal Geographical Society.
+Benedict is a trustee and member of the council of the Royal Geographical Society.